chykasib/phone-reseller-client-repo/README.md

-my website name is : T Phone-Reseller-Shop when a normal user visit my site then she or he can see some common pages home, blogs when a buyer visit my site then she or he can see some special routes my order, wishlist when a seller visit my site then she or he can see some special routes add product, my product if seller verified by admin finally a buyer add payment live website link: https://t-phone-reseller-shop.web.app
+My website name is : T Phone-Reseller-Shop
+Simple e-commerce website with buyer login via google and product purchasing functionality.
+A Seller login by email and password.
+The user can add and delete any product if the admin verifies the seller.
+Full Website controlled by admin.
+Admin can delete any user or seller. live website link: https://t-phone-reseller-shop.web.app